Pilot Mountain Hawk Watch 2013

 Do you have difficulty telling one raptor from another.
 Click here for a Raptor Chart that describes field marks and behaviors.
 Print it out and bring it to the mountain.
 We also have some Hawk Watch Guidelines with tips on how to find and observe the raptors while you are there.

-To participate in Hawk Watch 2012, please contact Phil Dickinson (firstname.lastname@example.org, phone 659-2464).
+To participate in Hawk Watch 2013, please contact Phil Dickinson (email@example.com, phone 659-2464).
 Click on Signup Sheet to see when we need help.
+Check our Photo Gallery for photos.

 Other Nearby Hawk Watch Sites